Izakaya: Beyond the Red Lantern

 As the evening progresses, previously unnoticed dishes are sure to catch your eye.
 At the finish, a Japanese meal traditionally wraps up with something starchy.
 You may consider zosui - a sort of porridge of eggs and rice in dashi stock - or perhaps a refreshing serve of chilled noodles.
 But there are no rules as to what you should order or when.

 Your personal izakaya experience starts as soon as you duck your head into the restaurant through the noren curtain, to be greeted by the master or hall staff.
 There is no tipping culture in Japan, so if people treat you warmly, it is likely they genuinely want to please you.
 If you get on very well you might offer to buy the master a beer toward the end of the evening, but this is never expected.

 Most traditional izakaya have an open kitchen behind a counter, which is the best place to sit if you're in a small group of two or three.
 It gives you a ringside view of the action.
-But wherever you sit you will be close to the food preparation area, and able to call out orders after attracting attention of the master or staff.
-Just say Sumimasen (excuse me).
+But wherever you sit you will be close to the food preparation area and be able to call out orders after attracting attention of the master or staff.
+Just say, "Sumimasen", which means "excuse me".